SpilledMilkCOM/SignalR-Connections/README.md

 * Add the SignalR client library using `npm` or `libMan`.
 * Create a hub inheriting from the `Hub` base class.
 * Configure SignalR in the Startup.cs file.
-* Create and HTML view.
+* Create an HTML view.
 * Create the Javascript methods to create a hub on the client and process the messages.

 ## 🤔 Things to Consider